grayallen68/sem-population/use-cases/use-case-1.md

-# USE CASE: 4 Produce a report that displays populations of different countries given a criteria
+# USE CASE: 1 Produce a report that displays countries given a criteria

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As a Data Analyst I want to produce a Population report so that I can analyse and present the data to the Government Department manager in a user friendly way.
+As a *Data Analyst* I want *to produce a Country report* so that *I can analyse and present the data to the Government Department manager in a user friendly way.*

 ### Scope

 Population Department of the government